CaraGP/ElucidatTechTest/NOTES.md

 # General Notes

-I have included a To Do list here, which cover any extras I would have liked/should look into more.
+I have included a To Do list here, which covers any extras I would have liked/should look into more.

 This test suite so far only covers a small snippet of the "vanilla" Happy Path and really should be extended to cover overall functionality throughout the course.

 ## Site Tidbits

-_Thought i'd mention any thoughts picked up through the creation of this project and exploring the test site._
+_Thought I'd mention any thoughts picked up through the creation of this project and exploring the test site._

 - No QA IDs.
 These would make it a lot easier for QA to implement better mappings and variables throughout the suite.
 - The Answer Image Cards do not have a uniform id naming convention.
 The last three have a slightly different name structure compared to the first three.
 This could make it difficult if trying to grab the images into an array using their ids.
 - Lots of browser.pause.
 Found the page animations made the elements jump around the screen and caused the steps to fail because it couldn't locate the specific things it was asked to find.
 Pauses helped reduce this jump and the suite became a whole lot more stable.
 Attempted to inject a script to turn off the animations, but I don't think this site was built with standard CSS.
 - I found that on the 4th Question, undoing all the drag and drops did not disable the Submit button.
 Not sure if this is as designed or potentially an overlooked requirement.
-- To check if the Undo button on the 4th question was disabled by default, I has to check for a particular attribute vs state.
-This potentially suggest that these components are built with invalid html.
+- To check if the Undo button on the 4th question was disabled by default, I had to check for a particular attribute vs state.
+This potentially suggests that these components are built with invalid html.
 - Had to implement a beforeScenario step to delete the cookie ("learner_session"), as the scenarios after the first one, would not return to the Landing Page.

 # To-Do (What I would do for future iterations)